 Results

-Based on the perspective provided by the island chronosequence and population genetic information, we demonstrate that species lower trophic levels develop population genetic structure at smaller temporal and spatial scales than species of higher trophic levels.
+Based on the perspective provided by the island chronosequence and population genetic information, we demonstrate that species at lower trophic levels develop population genetic structure at smaller temporal and spatial scales than species of higher trophic levels.
 Network nestedness decreased while modularity increased with habitat age.
 Single island endemics exhibit more specialization compared to more broadly distributed species.
 Plant-herbivore networks exhibit increasing deviation from theoretical predictions of food web structure across the increasing age gradient.
 Finally, at intermediate aged sites, communities showed the least deviation from maximum entropy theory of ecology (METE) prediction.

 Main conclusions

 We use available data from an oceanic archipelago to develop a framework to study the feedbacks between ecological and evolutionary processes in the construction of communities.
 Migration among localities is necessary for early community assembly on early successional sites.
-Populations of species lower trophic levels develop genetic differentiation earlier in the chronosequence, compared to higher trophic levels.
-This suggests that in situ processes resulting in species differentiation ha an impact on community assembly earlier in the chronosequence for herbivores than for predators.
-For insect herbivores, the pattern of nestedness modularity may also indicate a shift from assembly driven by immigration early on, to one based on in situ co-diversification with host plants as communities age.
+Populations of species at lower trophic levels develop genetic differentiation earlier in the chronosequence, compared to higher trophic levels.
+This suggests that in situ processes resulting in species differentiation have an impact on community assembly earlier in the chronosequence for herbivores than for predators.
+For insect herbivores, the pattern of decreasing nestedness and increasing modularity may also indicate a shift from assembly driven by immigration early on, to one based on in situ co-diversification with host plants as communities age.
 This possibility is supported by the observation that single island endemics (likely the product of in situ diversification) show more specialization at older sites compared to more broadly distributed species (those taxa more likely to be initial colonists).
-Finally, the observation that intermediate aged sites are do not deviate from the predictions of METE suggests that there is a stage during evolutionary assembly at which these plant-herbivore communities reach statistical steady state, but that the state erodes as time moves on.
+Finally, the observation that intermediate aged sites do not deviate from the predictions of METE suggests that there is a stage during evolutionary assembly at which these plant-herbivore communities reach statistical steady state, but that the state erodes as time moves on.
 Future work will focus on extending the observations presented here with more detailed data and development of theory.

 Introduction